Celther/redux-twitter/README.md

 ========

 ## Overview
-A simple Twitter-like app Using the curriculum from TylerMcGinnis' [Redux course](https://tylermcginnis.com/courses/redux/) as a baseline.
+A simple Twitter-like front-end app Using the curriculum from TylerMcGinnis' [Redux course](https://tylermcginnis.com/courses/redux/) as a baseline.

 Built with React/Redux, it can showcase some of the strengths of an interconnected App that uses Redux to manage/share its state.